24 Ways to Make Money From Fishing (August 2026)

 14. Sell Fishing-Themed Merchandise

-- Funny fishing quotes
+- Humorous fishing quotes and inside jokes

-- Local lake/river designs
+- Local lake, river, and region-specific designs

-- Custom boat/kayak graphics
+- Custom boat or kayak name graphics

 Income Potential: $200-$2,000+ per month